Banner Portal

 5. The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, found in About the Journal.

-6. If submitting to a peer-reviewed journal section, the instructions in Ensuring a Blind Review have been followed.
+6. If submitted to a peer-reviewed journal section, the instructions in Ensuring a Blind Review have been followed.

 8. I declare that I am aware that all items of the above conditions have been met and that if any of them are omitted, I will have the manuscript returned or rejected, according to the pre-evaluation.